JohnLavender474/Mega-2D-Game-Engine/README.md

 In this project, entities are defined as objects that (1) contain components and (2) have the following lifecycle:
 - init: called when the entity is first instantiated (entity instances should only ever be initialized once)
-- spawn: called every time the entity is spawned (entities can be spawned more than once)
+- onSpawn: called every time the entity is spawned (entities can be spawned more than once)
-- kill: called in order to kill the entity
-- on destroy: called when the entity is destroyed (a destroyed entity can be re-spawned) We'll come back to the lifecycle part more in-depth in the [Engine](#Engine) section.
+- onDestroyed: called when the entity is destroyed We'll come back to the lifecycle part more in-depth in the [Engine](#Engine) section.
 In this section, we'll focus on the relationship between entities and components.

 If you take a look at the [GameEntity](https://github.com/JohnLavender474/Mega-2D-Game-Engine/blob/master/src/main/com/engine/entities/GameEntity.kt)